fuzzy-tribble/grancrack/README.md

 # GranCrack
-A script to go with this medium article [A How-To Guide: Convincing Your Ancients to Practice Good Security](https://medium.com/@mck.workman/a-how-to-guide-convincing-your-ancient-s-to-practice-good-security-e665cc013f2d)
+A script to go with A How-To Guide: Convincing Your Ancients to Practice Good Security

 <img src="grancrack.gif" alt="GranCrack">